CLASS 12 PHYSICS CHAPTER 1 ELECTRIC CHARGES AND FIELDS

 4. Additivity of Charges Charges are scalars and they add up like real numbers.
 It means if a system consists of n charges q1, q2, q3 , … ,qn, then total charge of the system will be q1 +q2 + … +qn.

-5. Conservation of Charge The total charge of an isolated system is always conserved, i.e. initial and final charge of the system will be same.
+5. Conservation of Charge The total charge of an isolated system is always conserved, i.e. initial and final charge of the system will be same.6.
+Quantisation of Charge Charge exists in discrete amount rather than continuous value and hence, quantised.

 Mathematically, charge on an object, q=±ne